-- Code it: Write up the code.
+- Code it: Write up the code and keep it simple.
 You can work individually or in a team of up to eight people.
-You can even submit a class project, or create something new.
+You can even submit a class project, a previous hackathon, or create something completely new.

-- Win it: Upload a video demo of your application, providing an explanation of your solution.
-Fill out the entry form, tell your friends to vote, and WIN!
+- Win it: Fill out the entry form, and upload a slideshow or video demo of your application.
+Provide an explanation of your solution.
+WIN!

 *Entrants are to code a creative application, using any generally available programming language, API, engine, or framework, to solve a problem current alternative solutions do not.

 - All College Teams submitting entries for the monetary prizes must be 18 years or older, and enrolled as full time students at an accredited institution.